Kometa-Team/Kometa/docs/config/webhooks.md

-  "collection": str,            // Collection Name only in payload for a collection "playlist": str,              // Playlist Name only in payload for a playlist "created": bool,              // Was the Collection/Playlist Created on this run "deleted": bool,              // Was the Collection/Playlist Deleted on this run "poster": str,                // Base64 Encoded Collection/Playlist Poster if no poster_url is found "poster_url": str,            // Collection/Playlist Poster URL if avaiable "background": str,            // Base64 Encoded Collection/Playlist Background if no poster_url is found
+  "collection": str,            // Collection Name only in payload for a collection "playlist": str,              // Playlist Name only in payload for a playlist "created": bool,              // Was the Collection/Playlist Created on this run "poster": str,                // Base64 Encoded Collection/Playlist Poster if no poster_url is found "poster_url": str,            // Collection/Playlist Poster URL if avaiable "background": str,            // Base64 Encoded Collection/Playlist Background if no poster_url is found